This article gives you all the cutting speed formulas you need for basic feeds & speeds, but it also shows you the pitfalls of using them.

 – You can rely on sound or feel.
 This requires quite a lot of experience and even though it has its devotees, it basically doesn’t work.
 If it did, you could buy “ear training” CD’s for machinists and Boeing would require you to pass a feeds and speeds by ear audio test before they would hire you.
 None of that happens because you can only hear really bad feeds and speeds.
 You can’t hear somewhat bad and you sure can’t tell the difference between ok and really awesome feeds and speeds.

 – You can rely on data from the Tooling Catalog feeds and speeds chart.
 That data is important, but used by itself, it’s also loaded with limitations.
 For example, a feeds and speeds chart is a 2 dimensional table.
 It can only cover 2 variables.
 Our G-Wizard Feeds and Speeds Calculator covers 60 variables!
-When was the last time you looked through 30 charts to figure feeds and speeds?
+When was the last time you looked through 30 charts to figure recommended cutting speeds?
 You basically can’t do it, which is why:

-Cutting Speed Formulas
+Cutting Speed Formulas by Machining Operation

 AFPT: Adjusted Feed per Tooth (Chip Thinning)